Saturday, August 17, 2024

 It's a strange situation, and Splash needs to solve the mystery as soon as he can.

 It is quite a mystery at the moment.
 Johnny is only playing a bit part in his own story, and just like in previous weeks, it is Splash who is carrying the storytelling.
-It feels like we watching Johnny from afar, which is essentially true, as the story is told from Splash's perspective.
+It feels like we are watching Johnny from afar, which is essentially true, as the story is told from Splash's perspective.
 Despite the cold feel of the story, I am intrigued, and with solid art throughout, one feels drawn to the story.
 The final sight of Johnny riding off on a horse was compelling and only served to raise more questions -questions that can only be answered by reading next week's issue.
 I guess in that case, I'll be back next week for more.

 Rating: 7.5/10